firesim/firesim/docs/Running-OnPremU250-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 	FireSim Manager.
 Docs: https://docs.fires.im
 	Running: launchrunfarm

-	firesim_rocket_singlecore_no_nic is overriding a deploy triplet in your config_hwdb.yaml file.
+	firesim_rocket_singlecore_no_nic is overriding a deploy quintuplet in your config_hwdb.yaml file.
 Make sure you understand why!
 	WARNING: Skipping launchrunfarm since run hosts are externally provisioned.
 	The full log of this run is:
 	.../firesim/deploy/logs/2023-03-06--00-20-37-launchrunfarm-24T0KOGRHBMSHAV5.log